abhirup-m/abhirup-m.github.io/pages/research.md

 # Publications and Preprints

 {% for work in site.data.publications %}
-- {% include publicationInfo.html %}
+- {% include publicationInfo.html showAuthor=true %}
 {% endfor %}